 SFO's Business and Career Center (BCC) helps current and former SFO employees navigate all of the resources and benefits they may be entitled to as a result of COVID-19.
 Workers should also consult with their individual employers and/or Unions about their sick leave policies and procedures and other resources that might be available.

-Attend a Benefits Assistance Session for SFO employees impacted by COVID-19
+Attend a Benefits Assistance Session with the EDD

 These 30-minute sessions can be accessed online or by phone, and will give you information about unemployment benefits, healthcare, and other community resources.